danghoangsan/TinyML_project/PARTIE_2_ClassificationComposants/EdgeImpulse/instructions.md

 8. Download the zip file and Add this library through the Arduino IDE via: Sketch > Include Library > Add .ZIP Library...
 9. Charge the ino file I provided to the Arduino card.
 From here, the system can start predicting.
 10. Charge the ino file I provided to the Arduino card.
 From here, the system can start predicting.
 Go back to the READNE in the PARTIE_2_ClassificationComposants folder.

+# Some notes for the project :
+1. Leaving the image size at 32x32 and changing it to Grayscale is necessary because it will help reduce the size of the model.
+The memory of the Arduino card is limited, if it exceeds the limit, the model cannot be launched.
+2. The model works pretty well, however it often confuses random background with led, so the reliability is not high.
+However, it still works to some extent.